Funded by Trust for London, the project aimed to:

 The Benefits for Health research shows the complicated relationship between health and welfare benefits for people who are homeless – making it difficult for people to move out of homelessness.

-- Poor health and issues with benefits are causes of homelessness and are continued challenges for people experiencing homelessness
+- Poor health and issues with benefits are causes of homelessness.
+They are continued challenges for people experiencing homelessness.

-- Challenges in navigating the benefits system were common, and often ill-health or disability was a cause or contributing factor that further embedded these issues
+- Challenges in navigating the benefits system were common.
+Often ill-health or disability was a cause or contributing factor that further embedded these issues.

-- Welfare challenges had a significant impact on the health and wellbeing of people experiencing homelessness
+- Welfare challenges had a significant impact on people’s health and wellbeing.

-- Despite high needs, challenges in accessing healthcare were common among participants and were often exacerbated by challenges with benefits
+- Despite high needs, challenges in accessing healthcare were common.
+They were often exacerbated by challenges with benefits.

-- The benefits and health systems could be working in a more integrated way for the benefit of the health of people who are homeless
+- The benefits and health systems could be working in a more integrated way for people who are homeless.

-If you don’t want to read, below you can listen to a summary of the findings, real stories and experiences read by the people who led the research.
-This podcast is also available on sites including Anchor, Spotify, Apple Podcasts, Google Podcasts and Overcast.
+Listen to a summary of the findings, real stories and experiences read by the people who led the research.

 Literature, policy and learning